Keyboard shortcuts

 Step 5: Explore the Campaign Dashboard

 The Campaign Dashboard is your command center for the entire campaign.
-It has a header showing your campaign name and four tabs for organizing different aspects of your game.
+It has a header showing your campaign name and tabs for the different aspects of your game — Campaign, Modules, NPCs, PCs, and Homebrew.
+See the Campaign Dashboard reference for what each tab contains; you’ll work in the Modules tab in the next tutorial.

 Campaign Dashboard